| Among the many "ghost stories" that Orpheus Group

 long since proven by science to be the result of pufferfish toxin

-However, Orpheus was wrong.
+in small amounts.} However, Orpheus was wrong.
 It was possible for a ghost

 to return to her body and bring it back to life, after a fashion.